colinpaicemq/zWireshark/README.md

 --WAIT
-: wait for the specified number of seconds before ending
+: wait for the specified number of seconds before ending.

 --INTERFACE
-:  which TCPIP interface to trace
+:  which TCPIP interface to trace.
+Issue TSO NETSTAT HOME to display the available interfaces.

 --IP
-:  which IP V4 address to trace, in format 10.1.1.2
+:  which IP V4 address to trace, in format 10.1.1.2.

 --IPV6
-:  which IPV6 interface to trace, in format 2001:db8:8::9
+:  which IPV6 interface to trace, in format 2001:db8:8::9.
+Issue TSO NETSTAT HOME to display the available interfaces.

 --PORT
-: which local port value to trace
+: which local port value to trace.

 --COUNT
-:  The number of records to trace before ending
+:  The number of records to trace before ending.

 --DEBUG
-: If the value is greater than 0, it display additional information
+: If the value is greater than 0, it display additional information.

 You should specify one of --INTERFACE, --IP, --IPV6, --PORT.